 In April 1943, the ship helped with the evacuation of almost 40 Chinese and Fijian women and children that have been hiding from the Japanese for longer than a year.
 They were transported from Guadalcanal to Noumea.
-On 30 October 1943, the George Clymer was headed towards Bougainville to prepare for its invasion.
-The ship coordinated with other vessels and they supported each other when they began the bombing of Cape Torokina.
+On 30 October 1943, the USS George Clymer was headed toward Bougainville to prepare for its invasion.
+The ship coordinated with other vessels, and they supported each other when they began the bombing of Cape Torokina.
 For the following three months, the ship went to Bougainville three times to unload supplies and troopship.
-It was only in June 1944 that the George Clymer finally left Guadalcanal and it was so that it could participate in the invasion of the Marianas.
+It was only in June 1944 that the USS George Clymer finally left Guadalcanal, and it was so that it could participate in the invasion of the Marianas.
 After unloading troops, the ship acted as a medical refuge for the units of the Southern Transport Group.
-Until 20 August 1944, the ship stayed at Guam, but then it took the route of Saipan to get to Pearl Harbor where it arrived in August.
+Until 20 August 1944, the ship stayed at Guam, but then it took the route of Saipan to get to Pearl Harbor, where it arrived in August.

-On 21 October, the George Clymer debarked almost 1,000 troops at Dulag as the Battle of Leyte was taking place.
-Afterward, the ship departed for San Francisco where it arrived on 3 December 1944, beginning overhaul.
-Shortly after, in February 1945, the George Clymer was preparing for the invasion of Okinawa.
+On 21 October, the USS George Clymer debarked almost 1,000 troops at Dulag as the Battle of Leyte was taking place.
+Afterward, the ship departed for San Francisco, where it arrived on 3 December 1944, beginning overhaul.
+Shortly after, in February 1945, the USS George Clymer was preparing for the invasion of Okinawa.
 By May, the ship was back in San Francisco.
-From 21 to 27 July 1945, the vessel took 1,200 Seabees to Pearl Harbor and in August it departed for the Philippines.
-It arrived in Manila on 7 September and it immediately engaged in another transport mission, embarking nearly 1,000 troops belonging to the 33rd Infantry Divison to take them to Japan.
+From 21 to 27 July 1945, the vessel took 1,200 Seabees to Pearl Harbor, and in August, it departed for the Philippines.
+It arrived in Manila on 7 September, and it immediately engaged in another transport mission, embarking nearly 1,000 troops belonging to the 33rd Infantry Division to take them to Japan.

-The George Clymer was a part of Operation Magic Carpet, carrying to San Francisco over 1,200 veterans from Saipan between 31 October and 14 November.
-On 20 January 1948, the George Clymer arrived in China where it participated in operations for a six-month period in an effort to support the Nationalist Chinese troops as the Chinese Civil War was intensifying.
-Following the invasion of South Korea by the North Korean army, the George Clymer left San Diego on 14 July 1950, transporting to Pusan, South Korea troops of the 5th Provisional Marine Brigade to disrupt the advance of the Communists.
+The George Clymer was part of Operation Magic Carpet, carrying to San Francisco over 1,200 veterans from Saipan between 31 October and 14 November.
+On 20 January 1948, the George Clymer arrived in China, where it participated in operations for a six-month period in an effort to support the Nationalist Chinese troops as the Chinese Civil War was intensifying.
+Following the invasion of South Korea by the North Korean army, the USS George Clymer left San Diego on 14 July 1950, transporting to Pusan, South Korean troops of the 5th Provisional Marine Brigade to disrupt the advance of the Communists.

-On 31 October 1967, in San Diego the George Clymer began decommissioning.
-The ship was to be scrapped by the National Metals and Steel Corporation after a 25-year service for the U.S. Navy.
+On 31 October 1967, in San Diego, the USS George Clymer began decommissioning.
+The ship was to be scrapped by the National Metals and Steel Corporation after a 25-year service in the U.S. Navy.

 Asbestos Risks on the USS George Clymer (APA-27)